tomerk122/NewCode/UserManagement.Api/README.md

 - **Input Validation**: Using DTOs for request validation
 - **API Documentation**: Comprehensive Swagger documentation
 - **synchronization mechanism**: Can handle multiple users trying to use the API for our system
+- ** Credtentials**: Secure storage of authentication credentials in a JSON file (manager who can access the API)

 ## Getting Started